cyberbotics/webots/docs/discord/technical-questions-2021.md

 ![Kazam_screenshot_00005.png](https://cdn.discordapp.com/attachments/565154703139405824/809449947904737290/Kazam_screenshot_00005.png)
 %end

-##### Simon Steinmann [Moderator] 02/11/2021 15:58:30
+##### Luftwaffel [Moderator] 02/11/2021 15:58:30
 `@John520` you can give then a seperate contact material and decrease the soft\_cfm value

 you can also decrease the cfm value of the whole world, but collisions might become "too hard"

 ##### John520 02/11/2021 16:10:41
-`@Simon Steinmann` Thank you for your direction.
+`@Luftwaffel` Thank you for your direction.
 I added a contact material for TruckWheels before.
 Would it be similar to add one for the potted tree?
 %figure
 ![Kazam_screenshot_00006.png](https://cdn.discordapp.com/attachments/565154703139405824/809456385867251722/Kazam_screenshot_00006.png)
 %end